mmtrog/OrderGUI/README.md

 ## Getting Started

 Welcome to my project.
-Here is a guideline to help you take it easy.
+Here is a guide to make it easier for you to use.

 ## Folder Structure